box/developer.box.com/pages/sdks-and-tools/index.md

 <Message type='notice'>

-New Typescript and Python SDKs are in a Public Beta phase.
+New Typescript, .NET, and Python SDKs are in a Public Beta phase.

 </Message>